-Join Gini von Courter for an in-depth discussion in this video Prompting for repeating input with ASK, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Prompting for repeating input with ASK, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Here's a slightly different use case.…I want to offer the discount, 25% discount,…30% discount, 10% discount,…and then mention it again at the end of the letter.…Now if I use FILLIN to do this,…I have to actually prompt the user…and have them enter the discount twice.…And that actually gives lots of opportunity…for an error where we offer them…25% the first time and then 30 farther down…in the document.…So if I want to collect specific information…for a letter, I could always use ASK…and never use FILLIN,…but it's another couple steps.…